-Air Force Airman Monique L. Whitaker graduated from basic military training at Joint Base San Antonio-Lackland, Texas.
+Air Force Airman Jonathan P. Zambrano graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.

 Airmen who complete basic training earn four credits toward an associate in applied science degree through the Community College of the Air Force.

-The airman is a 2010 graduate of Churchill County High School.
+He is a 2012 graduate of Churchill County High School.